 While preparing our client to testify at trial on Tuesday, I had a hard time getting her not to mention that she had received workers’ compensation benefits.
 So many of her choices were pushed by what workers’ comp would or wouldn’t do.
 When you are coaching someone to be as honest as possible, it’s hard.
 Tell the truth about EVERYTHING… oh, but not this.

 Thankfully, our client did well – no mention of the workers’ compensation insurance that paid her medical bills and lost wages.
-Then the president of the defendant company testifies and promptly blurts out that his company has had few accidents which is why their insurance premiums are so low.
+Then the president of the defendant company testifies and promptly blurts out that his company has had few accidents, which is why their insurance premiums are so low.
 For good measure, he repeats himself.
-One of the jurors later told us that he remembered that he let insurance slip but quickly added, “We figured there was insurance.”
+One juror later told us he remembered that he let insurance slip but quickly added, “We figured there was insurance.”
 Another juror chimed in, “This case was more like a workers’ compensation claim.”
 This figured in their math too.
-They pretty much figured she was not going to pay $151,000 in medical bills back to her doctors although they awarded it anyway because good jurors follow the law.
+They figured she would not pay $151,000 in medical bills back to her doctors although they awarded it anyway because good jurors follow the law.

-Does this factor into their pain and suffering award, the fact that they just paid for medical bills they don’t think the Defendant has to pay?
+Does this factor into their pain and suffering award, that they just paid for medical bills they don’t think the Defendant has to pay?
 Sometimes, I think it does.
-Jurors who are unsure on liability compromise by reducing their pain and suffering damage award as do jurors who think that the plaintiff has already been compensated elsewhere.
+Jurors unsure on liability compromise by reducing their pain and suffering damage award, as do jurors who think the plaintiff has already been compensated elsewhere.

 Would it be better if we could tell jurors the entire story?
 Tell them the plaintiff has insurance – and that the insurance company expects to be paid back.
 But also tell them the defendant has insurance.
 Does this “honesty is the best policy” rule of evidence make more sense?